mpenning/ciscoconfparse/README.rst

 `hg-git`_ keeps `github repo`_ and bitbucket_ in sync, so it shouldn't matter if you just want to fork the `github repo`_.

-Due to real-life time limitations, the docs_ are getting behind the bitbucket_ repo.
-Even if you think your Python isn't good enough to contribute directly, I also value thoughtful improvements to the docs_.

 .. _Unit-Tests:

 Unit-Tests